 Think Protein Is Just for Lifters?
 Think Again.

-Researchers analyzed 23 trials with over 1,100 adults doing endurance training for 6 to 26 weeks.
+Researchers pooled 23 trials with ~1,150 adults doing endurance training for 6-26 weeks.
+Protein intake ranged from 1.2-3.8 g/kg body weight daily.

 My Thoughts

 The practical takeaway?
 If you’re training consistently, make sure you’re getting adequate protein (1.2-1.6g/kg is a reasonable target).
+Whole foods first, but a post-run shake is not overkill.

 Thirty active adults averaging 63 years old took 3 grams of creatine plus 3 grams of HMB daily for 6 weeks while doing a mix of strength, HIIT, and aerobic training 4 times per week.